Live HTML

 Dan Kroeger retired from his position as President, yet remains an active leader in the role of CEO/Chairman.

 Gold Medal entered a new era of growth and development as Adam Browning assumed the position of President in 2017.
-Now, the third generation of the Evans family leads the company (Dave Evans and his wife, Jackie; and Nancy Evans) with the fourth generation (Megan Evans and David Evans [children of Dave and Jackie Evans] working alongside as well.
+Now, the third generation of the Evans family leads the company, with the fourth generation working alongside as well.

 The company's performance continues to be impressive, nearly doubling in sales in the past 10 years.
 Gold Medal currently has a strong network of over 300 dealers, employs more than 350 people at 16 locations, and remains a key influencer in shaping the future of the industry.